 If you can, sit at the counter, the further along the better, where you can watch your coffee being prepared for you using a linen filter.
 This is really old-school: no scales, timers or temperature-controlled kettles.
 It’s coffee as a performance and although the end result might not please everybody, it’s an experience I would recommend trying.
 Be warned, though, L’Ambre allows smoking and it’s pot-luck whether you end up sat next to someone lighting up a cigarette.Continue reading...

-Kaido serves coffee from And Coffee Roasters and Ishikawa Coffee, although while I was there, all of the coffee on offer was from And Coffee.
-There was a choice of three single-origins (two Ethiopians and a Brazilian) on pour-over through the V60, one of which was also available on espresso.
+Kaido serves coffee from And Coffee Roasters and Ishikawa Coffee, with a choice of three single-origins on pour-over through the V60, one of which was also available on espresso.
 Kaido does a limited range of food, which includes a small cake selection.Continue reading...

 My first Tokyo coffee experience was down, in part, to the excellent Commodities Connoisseur and also to serendipity.
 Having done very little planning for this trip, I had picked my hotel for the first part of my stay almost at random.
 On arrival, I was delighted to discover that it was across the road from one of Commodities Connoisseur’s recommendations, Maruyama Coffee.

 Maruyama Coffee is a roaster based in Karuizawa in the mountains northwest of Tokyo and founded in 1991 by Kentaro Maruyama.
 Nishi Azabu is the sixth store, one of three in Tokyo.
 It’s a lovely space, with plenty of seating and full table service.
 Although not a traditional Japanese coffeehouse (as I understand them to be), it was a very Japanese experience, far removed from the typical (western) third-wave café.